Skip to content

 • Missile interceptors: interceptors that pursue threats (e.g., micromissiles).

-There are also two types of threats:
+There are two types of threats:

 • Fixed-wing threats: Pursue their targets using proportional navigation.